dbosk/introtools/latex/latex.md

 [libris.sh]: https://github.com/dbosk/libris.sh
 [listings]: https://ctan.org/pkg/listings

-The document must be committed and pushed to a repository on [KTH GitHub][github-kth].
+The document *and its source files* must be committed and pushed to a repository on [KTH GitHub][github-kth].
 It must also be in the `datintro20` organization belonging to a team with the same name as your own username.
 If you've followed the instructions for the Git lab, you can use that repo.

 [github-kth]: https://gits-15.sys.kth.se/datintro20
 [team-repo-access]: https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/managing-team-access-to-an-organization-repository